-3. Chloropicrin, a yellowish, non-flammable, dense liquid is generally used as a warning agent when mixed with other fumigants such as methyl bromide.
+3. Chloropicrin, a yellowish, non-flammable, dense liquid is used as a warning agent when mixed with other fumigants such as methyl bromide, and as a pesticide.
 Humans can detect a concentration of one ppm, which incites tears and a burning of the eyes.
 It is very toxic to insects, nematodes, fungi and extremely phytotoxic.
-Chloropicrin volatilizes slowly and is difficult to remove from fumigated commodities.
-Chloropicrin is used with other space and soil fumigants.
+Chloropicrin volatilizes slowly and is difficult to remove from fumigated commodities. chloropicrin is used with other space and soil fumigants.

-4. Dibromo-chloropropane (DBCP) is a dense, yellow, non-flammable liquid fumigant that can be applied as a pre-plant, at-time-of planting, and post-plant treatment.
+4. Dibromo-chloropropane (DBCP) is a dense, yellow, non-flammable liquid fumigant that can be applied to soil as a pre-plant, planting, or postplant treatment.
 It is highly toxic to most nematodes and has a low phytotoxicity, except to bromine sensitive plants.
 The material can be applied by soil injection or water drench.
-Never use on an organic soil.
+Do not use on organic soils.
 Bromide residues in food crops must be considered, although careful following of directions minimizes this problem.
 DBCP is never used as a space fumigant.

-5. Dichloropropene and Dichloropropene-Dichloropropane mixtures are pungent, flammable liquids that are used widely in agricultural soils to control symphillids and nematodes.
-They are phytotoxic to plants and seeds.
-Therefore, soil treated with these materials require a waiting period prior to planting.
+5. Dichloropropene and Dichloropropene-Dichloropropane mixtures (1, 3-D) are pungent, flammable liquids that are used widely in agricultural soils to control symphillids and nematodes.
+Since they are phytotoxic to plants and seeds, soil treated with these materials requires a waiting period prior to planting.
 These fumigants are especially irritating to eyes and mucous membranes and can be absorbed by the skin on contact.
 They are never used as a space fumigant.

-6. Ethylene dibromide (EDB) is used as a soil fumigant as well as for space fumigation.
+6. Ethylene dibromide (EDB) is used as both a soil fumigant and a space fumigant.
 The heavy liquid volatilizes to a heavy gas which diffuses slowly through the soil, killing most nematodes and insects.
 EDB is usually formulated with a light petroleum solvent to increase soil penetration and reduce weight and cost.
 EDB is phytotoxic to plants and seeds and should be used as only a pre-plant treatment.
 When in contact with skin, EDB can induce a serious chemical burn.
 As a space fumigant it is especially useful in the fumigation of fruits, vegetables and "spot" treatments of grains.

-7. Ethylene dichloride (EDC) is an explosive flam-

-mable, colorless liquid with a sweetish odor used as a space fumigant.
+7. Ethylene dichloride (EDC) is an explosive flammable, colorless liquid with a sweetish odor used as a space fumigant.
 It is slow acting and only moderately toxic to insects.
 EDC is usually mixed with CT or EDB to reduce both cost and fire hazard.
 These mixtures do not adversely affect seed germination or milling qualities of grain.